 Cybersecurity Management at the University of Melbourne is a unique team of organisational researchers with backgrounds in information systems, business administration, military science, political science, security intelligence, and information warfare.

-Key Research Projects: Enterprise Security Strategy, IP & Trade Secret Leakage, Risk Assessment, Incident Response, Information Warfare.
+Key Research Projects: Organizational Response to Cyber Attacks, Enterprise Security Strategy, IP & Trade Secret Leakage, Risk Assessment, Information Warfare.

 The Cybersecurity Management team have released a short film on cybersecurity aimed at highlighting one of the key gaps in industry - vulnerabilities arising from the traditional disconnect between the Business and IT parts of the organization.